stammy/focal-point/README.md

 ## CSS Framework Classnames

-An image is represented in 12x12 units, and you can locate the focal point of each image using the classnames below.
-By not setting a left or right the crop and resize will zoom in to the center, and not setting a up or down will also zoom into the center.
+An image is represented in 12x12 units, and you can locate the general focal point of each image using CSS classnames.
+By not setting a left or right classname, the crop and resize will zoom in to the horizontal center.
+Likewise, by not setting an up or down classname, the crop and resize will zoom into the vertical center.
 Basically, __by default it'll zoom into the center of the image__, and the classnames below allow you to crop and resize into a specific point of the image. _Note: X in the classnames represent a number between 1 and 6._

- - __left-X__: Once a breakpoint is hit, the images focal point is X out of 6 units left of the center. _ie: left-1 would move the focal point 1 out of 6 units to the left._
+ - __left-X__: Once the breakpoint is hit, the images focal point is X out of 6 units left of the center. _ie: left-1 would move the focal point 1 out of 6 units to the left._
- - __right-X__: Once a breakpoint is hit, the images focal point is X out of 6 units right of the center. _ie: right-6 would move the focal point 6 out of 6 units to the right._
+ - __right-X__: Once the breakpoint is hit, the images focal point is X out of 6 units right of the center. _ie: right-6 would move the focal point 6 out of 6 units to the right._
- - __up-X__: Once a breakpoint is hit, the images focal point is X out of 6 units up from the center. _ie: up-3 would move the focal point 3 out of 6 units up._
+ - __up-X__: Once the breakpoint is hit, the images focal point is X out of 6 units up from the center. _ie: up-3 would move the focal point 3 out of 6 units up._
- - __down-X__: Once a breakpoint is hit, the images focal point is X out of 6 units down from the center. _ie: down-2 would move the focal point 2 out of 6 units down._
+ - __down-X__: Once the breakpoint is hit, the images focal point is X out of 6 units down from the center. _ie: down-2 would move the focal point 2 out of 6 units down._
- - __portrait__: If an image is portrait (its height is more than its width) then this classname will help to locate the image's focal point.
-Once a breakpoint is hit, the image should be cropped with a shape representing an aspect ratio of 3x4 units.
+ - __portrait__: If it is a portrait image (its height is more than its width) then this classname will help to locate the image's focal point.
+Once the breakpoint is hit, the image should be cropped with a shape representing an aspect ratio of 3x4 units.
 By default the 4x3 shape (landscape) is applied and doesn't need to be specified, but this can be overwritten for portrait images.
 You'll find that landscape will be able to work for most images, and portrait works for the rest.
 However, any shape needed can be added by the developer for uncommon image dimensions.
-Also, if you will not be using the portrait classname at all then feel free to cut out the CSS to save you a few bytes.
+Also, if you do not need the portrait classname then feel free to cut out the CSS to save yourself a few bytes.

 Below is an example of setting the image's focal point 1 out of 6 units to the right of the center, and 2 out of 6 units up from the center: